The Oak Meadow homeschool curriculum provides students and families with an accessible, well-rounded, and academically

-Each coursebook includes 36-weekly lesson plans, with a variety of assignments, activities, and readings.
+Each of our curriculum coursebooks includes 36-weekly lesson plans, with a variety of assignments, activities, and readings.
 For the home teacher’s convenience, we’ve included assignment checklists, planners, materials lists, and learning assessment rubrics to track student progress.
 Many families enjoy the structure of our 36-week lesson plans, and others take advantage of the built-in flexibility of the curriculum design by adding, subtracting, or adjusting the material as needed or desired.
-Teacher manuals, craft kits, and supplementary materials are available for further guidance and enrichment.
+Teacher guides, craft kits, and supplementary materials are available for further guidance and enrichment.

-While Oak Meadow can be used as a comprehensive homeschool curriculum, many families choose to use our materials as their academic foundation and supplement with other educational resources, or they purchase separate courses as part of an eclectic approach.
+While Oak Meadow can be used as a comprehensive homeschool curriculum, many families choose to use our materials as their academic foundation and supplement them with other educational resources, or they purchase separate courses as part of an eclectic approach.
 Our K-4 coursebooks include lessons for all subject areas (note: Math is separate in Grade 4); grades 5-8 offer separate coursebooks for each subject and may be purchased individually; high school coursebooks are available by subject and course title.

 We use technology as a relevant tool for creativity, communication, and collaboration, but not primarily to deliver curriculum content.
 Especially in the early grades, the Oak Meadow curriculum can be completed without digital devices and internet connection; however, we thoughtfully and appropriately introduce technology throughout the grades.
 Leading research on learning and cognitive development shows that: